Middle High German literature: Poets

 There is little biographical evidence about the MHG poets.

 The epic poets generally name themselves in their works, and the Minnesänger are identified in the manuscript collections, but works based on oral tradition are typically anonymous.

-For the higher status Minnesänger there is often documentary evidence, such as the account of the death of Friedrich von Hausen on the Third crusade, mourned by the whole army.
+For the higher status Minnesänger there is often documentary evidence, such as the account of the death of Friedrich von Hausen on the Third Crusade, mourned by the whole army.
 However, even a poet as famous as Walther von der Vogelweide is mentioned in only a single official document, and we know little about the narrative poets apart from what they say about themselves in their works and remarks by later writers.

 Given the time it would take to write such works, the epic poets would necessarily have been dependent on long-term patronage, and the many incomplete works may indicate a loss of patronage.
-Most Minnesänger were of high noble rank (including the Holy Roman Emperor, Henry VI) requiring no patronage.
+Some Minnesänger were of high noble rank (including the Holy Roman Emperor, Henry VI) requiring no patronage.
 For them song would have been an occasional pastime, to enhance their prestige, and their œuvre is correspondingly small.
 The large number of songs and the increasing artistry from Minnesänger such as Reinmar, Walther and Neidhart, on the other hand, suggest professional court musicians from the ranks of the unfree nobles (ministeriales).
 Much lower on the social scale were the Spruchdichter with their didactic and political songs — wandering minstrels who had limited legal rights.